Kristian Hoffman: Biography and career

 Also released in 2005 was How I Saved the World, a newly remastered Mumps compilation, with all the tracks on the original 1995 eggBERT release plus ten extra unreleased tracks, all composed by Hoffman.
-The compilation also includes a full color 24 page booklet and a companion DVD of vintage Mumps performances at CBGBs and other venues, with optional commentary by Hoffman.
+The compilation also includes a full color 24 page booklet and a companion DVD of vintage Mumps performances at CBGB, the Mudd Club and other no wave venues, with optional commentary by Hoffman.
 This double-disc compilation was released by Sympathy For The Record Industry Records.

 Hoffman spent much of the first half of 2006 producing a new full-length CD for long-time collaborator Ann Magnuson, called Pretty Songs and Ugly Stories.
 Besides playing on the album with his band The Rock Gods, Hoffman also co-wrote ten of the songs with Magnuson.
 Rufus Wainwright added a one-man chorale to the CD's "Whatever Happened To New York."
-Other songs on the CD feature performances by the Chapin Sisters, Jonathan Lea of the Jigsaw Seen, DJ Bonebrake of X, and Heather Lockie of Listing Ship.
-The album was released December 2006.
-The record release party in the Disney Concert Hall's Redcat Theater was sold out, necessitating the addition of a second show.
+Other songs on the CD feature performances by the Chapin Sisters, Jonathan Lea of the Jigsaw Seen, D. J. Bonebrake of X, and Heather Lockie of Listing Ship.
+The album was released December 2006 and the record release party in the Walt Disney Concert Hall's REDCAT Theater was sold out, necessitating the addition of a second show.
 Guest artists for the shows included Candypants' Lisa Jenio, as well as Prince Poppycock.
 Two sold out shows at L.A.'s Steve Allen Theater followed quickly thereafter.
 Throughout 2007, Hoffman continued to be Ann Magnuson's musical director as she played select dates around the country to promote Pretty Songs.